 If you decide to invest in alternative markets, such as Pink Sheets, “Over the Counter” (OTC) or even specific derivative markets like CFD’s the operators of those markets may have a conflict of interest.

-Sometimes they directly need to take the opposite side of your trade and can therefore manipulate the Bid & Ask prices according.
-I high-quality mature company will have a Risk Mitigation department to try to resolve and avoid any conflicts.
+Sometimes they directly need to take the opposite side of your trade and can, therefore, manipulate the Bid & Ask prices according.
+A high-quality mature company will have a Risk Mitigation department to try to resolve and avoid any conflicts.

 I hope this has given you an insight into how the stock market works from inside Wall Street.